Animal sacrifice in Hinduism: Animal sacrifice in contemporary Hindu society

 In Maharashtra, Prasad offerings to Goddess Bhaväni at Tuljapur sacrificial offering of goat meat.

 There is a general misconception that Vaishnava sect dedicated to the god Vishnu, which the majority of Hindus follow, prohibits animal sacrifice.
 This is incorrect because Vaishnava Acharyas like Ramanuja, Madhva, Vallabhacharya, Nimbarka, etc. have accepted vedic animal sacrifices in the Bhashyas.
-They have only rejected Panchamakara animal sacrifices while refuting Shaiva and Shakta schools in their Bhashyas.
-Vaishnava adherence to vegetarianism is believed to be inline with Vedas because they believe the Vedas say that meat of animals not slain as part of Vedic animal sacrifice is forbidden by both Shruti & Smriti.
+Sattada srivaishnavas, a subsect of Tenkalai srivaishnavas have a history of practicing panchamakara sadhana using meat.
 Ahobilam in Andhra Pradesh, is the centre of worship of Narasimha, the lion-headed avatar of Vishnu, to whom the nine Hindu temples and other shrines are all dedicated.
 A certain amount of sacrifice of goats and rams is still performed weekly.
 This is now highly unusual in the worship of Vishnu, suggesting a "transitional state between a wild and unregulated tribal deity and an orthodox form of the god Vishnu".

 In the Kallalagar temple of Vishnu in the state of Tamil nadu, animals are presented to a closed door that acts as a shrine of the guardian deity Karuppan and then ritually sacrificed outside the temple.
 Many "low-caste" devotees believe that sacrifice is to the presiding form of Vishnu, rather than Karuppan.
 Karuppan, as the guardian deity of the Tamil village god Aiyanar, is offered animal sacrifice, while the main deity is covered with a curtain, to avoid the sight of the sacrifice.
 Tamil village goddesses like Mariamman are said to enjoy animal sacrifice.
 Karuppan or another guardian deity receives animal sacrifice on her behalf; however animal sacrifice is offered directly to the goddess in festivals, generally outside the temple premises.

-Like vaishnavas, the purva mimamsa school also accepts only vedic animal sacrifices while rejecting panchamakara ones as they don't accept authority of tantras.

 A popular Hindu ritual form of worship of North Malabar region in the Indian state of Kerala is the blood offering to Theyyam gods.
 Theyyam deities are propitiated through the cock sacrifice where the religious cockfight is a religious exercise of offering blood to the Theyyam gods.

 Shaktism or mother goddess worship nearly always requires Panchamakara worship as does that of Bhutas, or the local deities which were the primordial inhabitants of any given place.
 This practice exists throughout Greater India, even where Hinduism has declined as Burmese Nat (deity) worship, Indochinese Spirit house worship and the Philippine Diwata anito worship.
 The Shaiva Agamas refer to the Shakta Agamas and Kaula (Hinduism) tantras such as Yamala and Matrutantras when dealing with Panchamakara rituals.
 Kulamarga is also known by the name 'Bhuta tantra'.